-Stay home if you're feeling ill!
+Important notes on COVID-19 and staying home if you're feeling ill!

-If you're not feeling well, complete the symptom screener and if needed, get tested for COVID-19.
-Do not come to campus unless given the all-clear.
+If you're not feeling well, you should stay home and get tested for COVID-19.
 When you are able please contact me and I will make every effort to support your continued learning.
 We are all susceptible to COVID-19 illness-related disruptions and I have designed this course with pandemic resilience in mind.